I fear for our future.

 In eighth grade, and this is a true story, Sister Mary Victor had to tell us only once not to test her.
 “I will always come out the Victor,” she said steely-eyed, in a cold, unemotional delivery that would have made Clint Eastwood's Dirty Harry proud.

 That was my in with the good sisters.
 I became an altar boy in the fifth grade.
-I had stepped out from the collection of mouth-breathers in my class to become part of The Show – which at that time was an all-male revue.
+I had stepped out from the ne'er-do-well collection of mouth-breathers in my class to become part of The Show – daily Mass, which at that time was an all-male revue.

 I discovered early on that the most important part of being an altar boy was just showing up.
 That I mastered.
 I was never late – miracle of miracles – for early-morning mass, which endeared me even further to the good sisters.